Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 INR 56,400

-Step 1: Log onto the official IARI site and search through Ph.D. notification on the admissions section under Education.
+Step 1: Log onto the official IARI site and search for Ph.D. notification on the admissions section under Education.
 Fill the online application form of ICAR AICE-JRF/SRF (Ph.D.).

 Step 2: Take up the ICAR AICE-JRF/SRF exam, administered by NTA (National Testing Agency).
 Core subject knowledge, general knowledge and the ability to reason are tested in the exam.